AlexCSDev/XMADownloader/README.md

 # XMADownloader
-This application is designed for downloading FFXIV mods posted on XIV Mod Archive.
+**This application is in active development, some features are expected to not work as intended or not work at all** This application is designed for downloading FFXIV mods posted on XIV Mod Archive.

 IMPORTANT: You need a valid account to download NSFW content.
 You will be prompted to login on the first launch.

 ## Usage
-#### Download all available files from creator
+#### Download all available files from user
 XMADownloader.App.exe --url #page url#.
 Page url should follow one of the following patterns:
 * https://xivmodarchive.com/user/#numbers#
-#### Download all available files from creator into custom directory and save all possible data (mod description contents, raw html responses)
+#### Download all available files from user into custom directory and save all possible data (mod description contents, raw html responses)
 XMADownloader.App.exe --url #page url# --download-directory c:\downloads --descriptions --html
 #### Show available commands and their descriptions
 XMADownloader.App.exe --help